216software/soloprocess/README.rst

 TODO
 ====

-*   Write a few tests and hook this up to travis CI
+*   Write a few tests and hook this up to travis CI.

 *   Explore whether to add some atexit hooks to clean up pidfiles.

+*   Fill out the setup.py with boring crap like my email, a license, a link to the github repository, etc.

+*   Document the theoretical scenarios where this won't work.
+Maybe in addition to storing the PID, also use uptime to figure out when the box last rebooted.